ritesh27gole/SCS/README.md

    3. Signals to Light and Sound Indicators in Cockpit

 Software-based Modules:
-   A. APPS Implausibility Check
+1. APPS Implausibility Check
    1. Convert voltage signals from sensors to 0-100% analogy signals
    2. Check validity of signals: < 0% and > 100% values to be eliminated
    3. Check inconsistency of signals: the difference between two values > 10%
    4. Decide which sensor data to use: All 3 or 2 of the 3
    5. Signal SDC if invalidity or inconsistency occurs for more than 100 milliseconds
    6. Send filtered APPS data to Accelerator-Brake Implausibility Check

-   B. Accelerator-Brake Implausibility Check
+2. Accelerator-Brake Implausibility Check
    1. Detect Implausibility if hard braking occurs (Brake Fluid Pressure > 30 bars) along with more than 5kW power being delivered to the Motors
    2. Signal SDC if implausibility exists for more than 500 milliseconds
    3. Change APPS value to 0% after 500 milliseconds under implausibility

-   C. D/N Mode Selector
+3. D/N Mode Selector
    1. Switch into Drive mode from Neutral when TS is active, Brakes are applied and the D/N switch is pressed simultaneously for 1 second
    2. Switch into Neutral mode from Drive when Brakes are applied and the D/N switch is pressed simultaneously for 500 milliseconds
    3. Switch into Neutral mode from Drive if TS goes offline at any point
    4. Turn on a red light on the dashboard when in Neutral and green when in Drive mode
    5. Make a buzzer sound when Drive mode is activated for 2 seconds

 ![image](https://user-images.githubusercontent.com/83658560/178239282-bc5894b8-f87d-402d-9606-acda2fa5f664.png)
 APPS model processes the APPS data into % APPS relaying it to R2D and Motor controller for torque input and also checks if there is any APPS implausibility